‘Roaming freely’: Dogs linked to spate of kiwi deaths in Bay of Islands

 Most had injuries consistent with dog bites.

-In a response to RNZ, the council’s acting group manager for delivery and operation, Trent Blakeman, confirmed the tally of nine reported kiwi deaths so far.
+In a response to RNZ, council acting group manager for delivery and operation, Trent Blakeman, confirmed the tally of nine reported kiwi deaths so far.

-He said the council had received various roaming dog reports in the wider area over the past 12 months.
+He said the council had received various reports of roaming dogs in the wider area over the past 12 months.

 “Where dogs have been identified as straying and linked to an owner, infringements have been issued to the owner.
 Animal management officers are visiting affected areas to check on dogs suspected of straying,” he said.